 By the end of year 13, students who have specialised in digital technologies will design and develop fit-for-purpose digital outcomes, drawing on their knowledge of a range of digital applications & systems & taking into account a synthesis of social, ethical & end-user considerations.
 They understand how areas of computer science such as network communication protocols & artificial intelligence are underpinned by algorithms, data representation & programming, & they analyse how these are synthesised in real world applications.
 They use accepted software engineering methodologies to design, develop, document & test complex computer programs.

-1. Computational thinking for digital technologies Computational thinking enables students to express problems & formulate solutions in ways that means a computer (an information processing agent) can be used to solve them.
+1. Computational thinking for digital technologies - (DIGITAL) Computational thinking enables students to express problems & formulate solutions in ways that means a computer (an information processing agent) can be used to solve them.
 In this area, students develop algorithmic thinking skills & an understanding of the computer science principles that underpin all digital technologies.
 They become aware of what is & isn’t possible with computing, allowing them to make judgments & informed decisions as citizens of the digital world.
 Students learn core programming concepts & how to take advantage of the capabilities of computers, so that they can become creators of digital technologies, not just users.
 They develop an understanding of how computer data is stored, how all the information within a computer system is presented using digits, & the impact that different data representations have on the nature & use of this information.

-2. Designing & developing digital outcomes In this area, students understand that digital applications and systems are created for humans by humans.
+2. Designing & developing digital outcomes - (DIGITAL) In this area, students understand that digital applications and systems are created for humans by humans.
 They develop increasingly sophisticated understandings and skills for designing and producing quality, fit-for-purpose, digital outcomes.
 They develop their understanding of the technologies people need in order to locate, analyse, evaluate and present digital information efficiently, effectively and ethically.
 Students become more expert in manipulating and combining data, using information management tools to create an outcome.
 They become aware of the unique intellectual property issues that arise in digital systems, particularly with approaches to copyright and patents.
 They also develop understandings of how to build, install, & maintain computers, networks & systems so that they are secure & efficient.
 Students develop knowledge & skills in using different technologies to create digital content for the web, interactive digital platforms & print.
 They construct digital media outcomes that integrate media types & incorporate original content.
 They also learn how electronic components & techniques are used to design digital devices & integrated to assemble & test an electronic environment.